guhan94/django-hibp-validator/README.md

-# Have I Been Pwned password check (Django password validator)
+# Django password validator via Have I Been Pwned
 This is a custom Django password validator that can be integrated within your Django app to prevent users from using Pwned passwords.

 ## Why?